Mean Field Behaviour of Collaborative Multi-Agent Foragers: Foraging Swarm Model

 \subsection{Foraging Problem}

-Consider a swarm of $n$ agents moving over an undirected weighted graph $\mathcal{G}$ trying to solve a \emph{foraging problem}: the graph has a source vertex $\mathcal{S}\in\mathcal{V}$ where the agents are initialised, and a target vertex $\mathcal{T}\in\mathcal{V}$ they are supposed to find, converging to trajectories following the shortest path between $\mathcal{T}$ and $\mathcal{S}$.
+Consider a swarm of $n$ agents moving over an undirected weighted graph $\mathcal{G}$ trying to solve a \emph{foraging problem}: the graph has a source vertex $\mathcal{S}\in\mathcal{V}$ where the agents are initialised, and a target vertex $\mathcal{T}\in\mathcal{V}$ they are supposed to find, converging to trajectories following the shortest path between $\mathcal{T}$ and $\mathcal{S}$. {\emph{Foraging} concerns, in general, both finding the shortest path between two points and depleting a food source as fast as possible.
+Given the discretised form of the problem, we consider in this work the \emph{foraging problem} to be solved if agents reach a state of steadily following the shortest path between $\mathcal{S}$ and $\mathcal{T}$, back and forth, since, for real agents that move at constant speed and are able to carry a limited amount of food per trip, this would be the desired scenario for maximal depletion of the food source.}

 The swarm does not have accurate individual position information (GPS-like data).
 They can only receive measurements of a weight field from the vertices immediately next to them.
 Additionally, assume the agents are not able to communicate with any other member of the swarm.
 The agents are only able to send information to the vertex they are located at, and to receive information only from the neighbouring vertices.